 Generally we support the introduction of a new £10 Emissions Surcharge on the Congestion Charge, to cover the period between 2017 and the implementation of the ULEZ.
 There are however a few concerns regarding the details of this proposal.
 The operation times of the scheme, i.e. between 7am and 6pm Monday to Friday, are considered to not be stringent enough, and we would support this being implemented on a 24/7 basis.
-It could be argued that the Emissions Surcharge would be easier for residents to understand if applied to existing CCZ times, but this seems too simplistic and limits the effectiveness of the policy.
+It could be argued that the Emissions Surcharge would be easier for residents to understand if applied to existing CCZ times, but this seems too simplistic and limits the effectiveness of the policy, and undermines the Mayor's commitment to improving air quality as it sends out the wrong message that it is a part-time issue.